andthum/hpc_submit_scripts/CONTRIBUTING.rst

     git push origin topic/branch

-10. Create a pull request
+10. Create a Pull Request
 -------------------------

 In order to get your changes merged in the upstream repository, you have